auerswal/pubcloud2020/ex2-iac/README.md

     +---------+--------------------------------------------------------------------------------------------------------+

-The name of the VPC was changed, as can be seen both in the stack and vpc descriptions:
+The name of the VPC was changed, as can be seen both in the stack and VPC descriptions:

     $ aws cloudformation describe-stacks
     ------------------------------------------------------------------------------------------------------------------------------